 Try it out: Feature your referral link within your bio across all of your social media channels.
 Think Instagram, Twitter, and Facebook!

 4. George Bokua

 George hosts his portfolio work on Dribbble and features a link to his Skillshare class on the landing page.
 Adding a link to your Skillshare class on your portfolio site not only gives you more credibility with potential clients, but can also boost class enrollments.

 Try it out: Wherever your portfolio of work lives online (Behance, Dribbble, and even Etsy), include a link to your Skillshare classes to drive even more enrollments.

 5. Matty Brown

 Matty has built a community of followers on Vimeo and uses his profile as a way to build an even larger following by linking to his Skillshare class.
-Viewers love getting a look at his creative process and Matty loves earning extra income from new enrollments!
+Viewers love getting a look at his creative process and Matty loves earning extra income from new students!

 Try it out: Grow your online following on Skillshare by tapping into your already existing followers on other video based platforms, like Vimeo or YouTube.

 Looking for ways earn even more green?
 Head to our Teacher Handbook for additional resources.